xrosecky/differ/docs/introduction.rst

 Input data
 ~~~~~~~~~~

-There is one or two graphic images at the input of the program.
+One or two graphic images is the input of the program.

 The program recognizes various graphic formats: